ChengdaXu/android-interview-questions/README.md

 * **What are `companion objects` in Kotlin?** - [Learn from here](https://outcomeschool.com/blog/companion-object-in-kotlin)

 * **Extension functions** - [Learn from here](https://outcomeschool.com/blog/extension-function-in-kotlin)
+    - An extension function in Kotlin allows us to add new functions to existing classes without modifying their source code or extending them
+    - Compiler generate a final class with aa static function with the same name and the original class as the first parameter

 * **What is a data class in Kotlin?** - [Learn from here](https://outcomeschool.com/blog/data-class-in-kotlin)